solo-io/workshops/gloo-portal/README.md

 The `extauth` and `rateLimitConfigs` options have been added on each route to secure the API.

-## Lab 8: Secure the access to the API with Oauth tokens
+## Lab 8: Secure the access to the API with OAuth tokens

 We can update the Environment to create a plan (called `Basic auth`) with its associated rate limit.
 Consumers will authenticate themselves using an OAuth token: